-It's summertime, which means more daylight and outdoor activities.
+It’s almost summertime, which means more daylight and outdoor activities.
 This is a great time for equine enthusiasts to switch up their general routine, whether that be training, teaching or competing.
 Here are a few summertime horse activities to participate in until the weather cools off once more:

 Take an evening class on equine health